Paving the way for transitions --- a case for Weyl geometry

 For vanishing scale curvature, $f=0$, the scale transfer function can be integrated away, i.e., there exist local choices of the scale, $\tilde{g}$, with vanishing scale connection, $\varphi_{\tilde{g}}=0$.
 In this case one deals with {\em integrable Weyl geometry} (IWG).
 Then the Weyl metric may be locally represented by a Riemannian metric;\footnote{Here ``local'' is used in the sense of differential geometry, i.e., in (finite) neighbourhoods.
 Physicists usage of ``local'', in contrast, refers in most cases to point-dependence or ``infinitesimal'' neighbourhoods.
-In the following, both language codes may be used, not always with further specification.
-The respective meaning ought to be clear from the context. } we call this the {\em Riemann gauge} (equivalently {\em Riemannian scale choice}) of an integrable Weyl metric.
-In this gauge the Weyl tensor does not contain terms in $\varphi$.
+In the following, both language codes are used, not always with further specification.
+The respective meaning will be clear from the context. } we call this the {\em Riemann gauge} (equivalently {\em Riemannian scale choice}) of an integrable Weyl metric.
+In this gauge the Weylian curvature tensor does not contain terms in $\varphi$.
 For integrable Weyl geometry vanishing of the Riemann tensor, $Riem =0$ is of course equivalent to local flatness.

 Whether a reduction to Riemannian geometry makes sense physically, depends on the field theoretic content of the theory.
-If a scalar field plays a part in determining the scale --- physically speaking, if scale symmetry is broken by a scale covariant scalar field --- the result may well be different from Riemannian geometry (see below, sections 4ff.).
+If a scalar field plays a part in determining the scale --- physically speaking, if scale symmetry is ``spontaneously'' broken by a scale covariant scalar field --- the result may well be different from Riemannian geometry (see below, sections 4ff.).